-Rule 3.3: Captains must wear a distinctive arm-band or similar distinguishing article on an upper arm or shoulder or over the upper part of a sock.

-Regulation: Captains must wear a distinctive single colour (not black) or in the team's national colour(s) arm-band or similar distinguishing article on an upper arm or shoulder or over the upper part of a sock.
+- Rule 3.3: Captains must wear a distinctive arm-band or similar distinguishing article on an upper arm or shoulder or over the upper part of a sock. - Regulation: Captains must wear a distinctive single colour (not black) or in the team's national colour(s), or a rainbow coloured arm-band or similar distinguishing article on an upper arm or shoulder or over the upper part of a sock.